Mike Reilly (ice hockey)

-Michael J. Reilly Jr. (born July 13, 1993) is an American professional ice hockey defenseman for the Carolina Hurricanes of the National Hockey League (NHL).
-He was selected in the fourth round, 98th overall, by the Columbus Blue Jackets in the 2011 NHL Entry Draft and has previously played for the Minnesota Wild, Montreal Canadiens, Ottawa Senators, Boston Bruins, Florida Panthers and New York Islanders.
+Michael J. Reilly Jr. (born July 13, 1993) is an American professional ice hockey player who is a defenseman for the Carolina Hurricanes.
+He most recently played for the Carolina Hurricanes of the National Hockey League (NHL).
+He was selected in the fourth round, 98th overall, by the Columbus Blue Jackets in the 2011 NHL entry draft and has previously played for the Minnesota Wild, Montreal Canadiens, Ottawa Senators, Boston Bruins, Florida Panthers and New York Islanders.
+Reilly won the Stanley Cup with the Hurricanes in 2026.

 Playing career

 Collegiate

 Born in Chicago, Reilly grew up in Chanhassen, Minnesota.
-After attending and playing for the Academy of Holy Angels and Shattuck-St Mary's, Reilly was selected by the Columbus Blue Jackets of the National Hockey League (NHL) in the 2011 NHL Entry Draft.
+After attending and playing for the Academy of Holy Angels and Shattuck-St Mary's, Reilly was selected by the Columbus Blue Jackets of the National Hockey League (NHL) in the 2011 NHL entry draft.
 Opting not to sign with the Blue Jackets, he went on to play for the University of Minnesota.

 Reilly proved himself to be an offensive weapon with the Golden Gophers, particularly in his sophomore and junior seasons, where he scored 33 and 42 points, respectively.
 This earned him Big Ten Conference's Defensive Player of the Year and First Team All-American in those years.
 In his sophomore year, Reilly was part of a Minnesota team that reached the finals in the 2014 NCAA tournament, where they were upset by the cinderella story Union Dutchmen.